GavBaros/redux-meal-selector/README.md

 # Meal Selector

-This app is a demo of an internal web tool used to list a food supplier's items.
-Users can select items from the left-hand sidebar, and have them appear in the Menu preview.
+Select meals from left-hand sidebar, have them appear in the Menu preview and see the calculated allergens at the top.
 Built with React, Redux and styled with Bootstrap4.

 # Preview